RetroManiaMan/RetroManiaMan/README.md

 - ⚡ Fun fact:  Australia is wider than the Moon, koalas have fingerprints, octopuses have three hearts, and cherophobia is the fear of fun.
 Dolphins give each other names, elephants can't jump, and honey never spoils!
+Some of my projects might have the name Raphael in them.
+That's just my real name (technically my middle name but whatever).

 <!---
 RetroManiaMan/RetroManiaMan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.